Skip to content

 WRK006 PodDisruptionBudget Coverage Missing or misconfigured PDBs.
 Medium 2

-WRK008 Deployment Selector Without Matching Pods Deployment selectors that don't match any pods, resulting in 0 replicas.
+WRK008 Deployment Selector Without Matching Pods Selectors that don’t match any pods, leading to 0 replicas.
 Medium 2

 Usage Notes

-• High: Causes downtime or creates security risk.
+• High: Causes downtime or poses security risk

-• Scores range from 1 (low impact) to 3 (high impact).
+• Scores range 1 (low impact) to 5 (high impact)

-• Higher weight = more effect on cluster score.
+• Higher weight = greater effect on cluster score

-• Failed checks = affected resources + suggested fixes.
+• Failed: lists affected resources + suggested fixes